Jovanykoch/Rules/README.md

-# Rules
+# rules

-A collection of custom rules for network and proxy tools.
+> A collection of custom rules for network and proxy tools.

 ## Contents